Freediving in Malta Starts Here

 • Do I need experience to start?

-We get many people they can’t hold their breath long enough.
 The Wave 1 beginner course is designed for complete newcomers.
 If you can swim comfortably and you’re comfortable in open water, that’s all you need.
 Freediving is a marathon, not a sprint.
 There is no need for super-human power.
 Just patience and practice!

 • What certification does Deep Med use?